Noncommutative supports, local cohomology and spectral sequences: Introduction

-If $\mathscr M\in \mathscr S_R$ is a finitely generated object, we have shown that the set $Ass(\mathscr M)$ is finite.
-For an ideal $I\subseteq R$, the question of the finiteness of the set of associated primes of local cohomology objects is very interesting in the commutative algebra case, and is also related to Faltings' local-global-principle for finiteness dimensions (see \cite{Falt}, and also \cite[$\S$ 9.6.2]{BS}).
-In fact, a number of questions related to the supports and associated primes of local cohomology have been studied extensively in the literature (see, for instance, \cite{BHell}, \cite{BLash}, \cite{BRS}, \cite{Hell}, \cite{Hun}, \cite{RS}).
-Our main result of Section 4 gives a condition for $Ass(H^i_{I,J}(\mathscr M)/\mathscr N)$ to be finite, where $\mathscr M\in \mathscr S_R$ is finitely generated and $\mathscr N\subseteq H^i_{I,J}(\mathscr M)$ is a finitely generated subobject.
+Our second purpose is to develop local cohomology in $\mathscr S_R$.
+In fact, we work with a more general framework, extending the local cohomology with respect to a pair of ideals $I$, $J\subseteq R$ introduced by Takahashi, Yoshino and Yoshizawa \cite{TYY}.
+One of the key aspects of the theory in \cite{TYY} is that local cohomology is based on a nonclosed support $\mathbb W(I,J)$.
+In order to study the two variable local cohomology objects $H^\bullet_{I,J}(\_\_)$ in $\mathscr S_R$, we will need the support theory, associated primes and $R$-elementary objects in $\mathscr S_R$.
+If $\mathscr M\in \mathscr S_R$ is a finitely generated object, we show that the set $Ass(\mathscr M)$ is finite.
+For an ideal $I\subseteq R$, the question of the finiteness of the set of associated primes of local cohomology objects is very interesting in commutative algebra, and is also related to Faltings' local-global-principle for finiteness dimensions (see \cite{Falt}, and also \cite[$\S$ 9.6.2]{BS}).
+In fact, a number of questions related to the supports and associated primes of local cohomology have been studied extensively in the literature (see, for instance, \cite{Brd79}, \cite{BHell}, \cite{BLash}, \cite{BRS}, \cite{Hell}, \cite{Hun}, \cite{RS}).
+We give a condition for $Ass(H^i_{I,J}(\mathscr M)/\mathscr N)$ to be finite, where $\mathscr M\in \mathscr S_R$ is finitely generated and $\mathscr N\subseteq H^i_{I,J}(\mathscr M)$ is a finitely generated subobject.
 This generalizes a result of Brodmann and Faghani \cite{BLash} to the two variable local cohomology context, as well as to the abstract module category $\mathscr S_R$.
 In particular, by taking $\mathscr N=0$, we have a condition for the collection of associated primes of $H^i_{I,J}(\mathscr M)$ to be finite.